mirmilad/architecture-components-samples/PagingWithNetworkSample/README.md

 the previous item to find the request parameters for the next page.

 [ItemKeyedSubredditDataSource][5]: The data source that uses the `key` in items (`name` in Reddit API) to find the next page.
-It extends from the `ItemKeyedDataSource` class in the Paging Library.
+It extends from the `CoroutineItemKeyedDataSource` class in the Paging-Coroutine Library.

 ## Paging Using Next Tokens From The Previous Query
 This sample, implemented in the [InMemoryByPageKeyRepository][6] class, demonstrates how to